 - A student charged with an offense against the Academic Honesty Policy who wishes to appeal in writing must submit his or her written appeal no later than six(6) weeks, not counting scheduled breaks in the academic calendar, following receipt of notification of the infraction.
 A student who wishes to appeal to the Academic Review Board (ARB) in person must make himself or herself available so that a hearing can be scheduled to occur no later than six(6) weeks, not counting scheduled breaks in the academic calendar, following receipt of the infractions.
 Failure to meet these deadlines will be regarded as acceptance of any sanction(s) imposed as a result of the infraction. - 3.
 The Academic Review Board (ARB) The Academic Review Board meets throughout the year at the call of its chairperson and hears cases of academic dishonesty and student academic grievances brought to its attention.
 The ARB consists of two faculty from the College of Arts and Sciences, one from the School of Business, one from the School of Education, and two students (one from the School of Business or the School of Education, and one from the College of Arts and Sciences).
 Representatives of the offices of the Registrar and Student Services will function as consultants to the board.
 If any member of the ARB is party to the case before the board, that member shall not participate in the hearing. - 4.
-Waiver of Hearing
+Waiver of Hearing other matters pertinent to the case.

-The student may waive the right to a hearing and admit to the charges in writing.
-In cases of admitted guilt, the ARB will assign the appropriate sanction, readmission procedures if appropriate, disposition of the record, and other matters pertinent to the case.
 Within twelve calendar days following the receipt of the waiver of hearing, the chair of the ARB will send a registered letter to the student specifying the assigned sanction.
 The chair will also send a confidential notice of the decision to the individual who initiated the charges.
 The right to a hearing is automatically waived if, without reasonable cause, the student fails to respond to the letter of notification within twelve (12) calendar days of its receipt.